l7mp/l7mp/README.md

 ## Add a new listener and a route

-Now add a new UDP *listener* called `udp-listener` at port 15000 that will accept connections with source port 15001 and *route* the received connections to the above cluster (named `ws-cluster`).
+Now add a new UDP *listener* called `udp-listener` at port 15000 that will accept connections from an IP address but only with source port 15001, and *route* the received connections to the above cluster (which, recall, we named as `ws-cluster`).

 ```sh
 curl -iX POST --header 'Content-Type:text/x-yaml' --data-binary @- <<EOF  http://localhost:1234/api/v1/listeners